 |THE FUTURE OF ELMWOOD PARK ZOO|

-The zoo is respectfully seeking a $300,000 gift, payable in installments until 2024 if desired (our 100th Anniversary), to close our fundraising campaign.
-With it we will increase the bison and elk's habitat two-fold, support our educational mission by building a second area in which our ambassadors and visitors can interact, and complete the first step in our Master Plan — which cannot continue until the Prairie Lands are moved.
+With it we will increase the bison and elk's habitat two-fold and support our educational mission by building a second "theater" in which our ambassadors and visitors can interact.

 Expansion Elmwood: Elk and Bison Exhibits